 - Trying to Conceive After a Miscarriage

-Of the many apprehensions that a pregnant woman faces, the most common is the fear of miscarriage.
-While a miscarriage is a sign of immediate medical attention in many situations, adequate care can prevent its occurrence.
-Being informed about the various factors which affect the health of the foetus especially during the early stages of pregnancy can help protect against a miscarriage.
+Of the many things that make a pregnant woman, the fear of miscarriage is the most common.
+While a miscarriage is a sign of immediate medical attention in many situations, adequate care and timely action can prevent its occurrence.
+Being informed about the various factors which affect the health of the foetus especially during the early stages of pregnancy can help prevent a miscarriage in some cases.

 What is a Miscarriage?

 According to sources, miscarriage or spontaneous abortion is the most common type of foetus loss during pregnancy.
 It is the natural death of the embryo before it is able to survive independently.
-Miscarriage in pregnancy is sadly very common in women during the first few months of pregnancy and is known as first-trimester miscarriage.
+Miscarriage in pregnancy is sadly very common in women during the first few months of pregnancy and is known as a first-trimester miscarriage.
 The first pregnancy miscarriage rate is said to be high as well, which is why maximum care needs to be taken especially during the initial stages of pregnancy.
-According to Healthline, around 10 to 25% of all pregnancies result in miscarriage.
+Around 10 to 25% of all pregnancies result in miscarriage.

 Cases are often mistaken, due to the onset of a late period, as an uninvited pregnancy.
 Although miscarriage in pregnancy is common, it can still be a devastating and traumatic experience for everyone involved.